-Must I pay for my own Residential or In-Home Healthcare if I own Assets?
+Must I pay for my own Residential or In-Home Care if I own Assets?

 The value of your assets is irrelevant for HEALTH care and is only relevant for SOCIAL care.
-Legally, all UK citizens ordinarily resident in the UK are entitled to free HEALTH care under the National Health Service (NHS) whether in hospital, at home or in a residential nursing care facility.
+Legally, all UK citizens ordinarily resident in the UK are entitled to free HEALTH care under the National Health Service (NHS), whether in hospital, at home or in a residential care facility.

-We provide full support and guidance throughout this process for patients and their relatives.
-The only costs incurred by the patient or their relatives before a positive result are those of any NECESSARY EXPENSES incurred by TRF whilst providing the appropriate support and guidance.
-This amounts to travel expenses for attending assessment and/or funding appeal meetings as well as essential administration costs which are relatively minor.
+We provide full support and guidance throughout this process for people and their relatives.
+Costs which may be incurred during this process are solely those of NECESSARY EXPENSES incurred by us for providing the appropriate support and guidance.
+This may include occasional travel expenses for attending assessments and/or funding appeal meetings, as well as essential administration costs which are relatively minor.
 Such expenses have reduced since the global pandemic of 2020/21 as many meetings are now held online.

-Please note that NHS Healthcare funding continues to be assessable after it has been granted.
-If the patient’s health need(s) recede(s) sufficiently, then funding may well no longer be available.
+Please note that Care Funding continues to be assessable after it has been granted, and if a person’s need(s) recede(s) sufficiently, then such funding may cease to be available.

-It is also extremely important for a patient to arrange Lasting Power of Attorney (LPA), at least for their Health & Welfare, as soon as possible whilst they maintain their mental capacity.
-This makes the process of obtaining eligible funding or appealing a refusal for funding far easier should the patient lose their mental capacity at any time thereafter.
+It is also extremely important for a patient to arrange Lasting Power of Attorney (LPA) whilst they maintain their mental capacity.
+This makes the process of obtaining eligible funding or appealing a refusal for funding far easier should that person lose their mental capacity at any time thereafter.
 Finally, if NHS funding for healthcare is declined for genuine reasons, a patient may still be entitled to Funding for Nursing Care, which is a state contribution towards their privately funded care fees.

 Nobody’s quality of care will suffer in any way by simply claiming that to which they are entitled.